Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Self-Adhesive Construction: Peel, Press, Done

-Three components bond securely to metal, plastic, and wood legs — no tools, no rivet holes.
+Three components bond securely to metal.
+No tools, no rivet holes.
 The EHBF acrylic foam adhesive reaches full bond strength after 48 hours.
 The PA6 gliding surface is identical to the nail-on range.

 PA6 Surface Pad